Processing a PDF via Rest API

 It’s time to start with PDF processing, but if you still don’t know how to create a project and authenticate it, please refer to the Getting started guide.

-The PDF processing workflow with iLovePDF API is very simple for all its tools and consists in 4 basic instructions: Start task, Upload files, Process files and Download files.
-Once the API have executed this steps, you should have your PDF files processed with your desired tool and downloaded anywhere you like.
+The PDF processing workflow with iLovePDF API is very simple for all the tools and consists of 4 basic instructions: Start task, Upload files, Process files and Download files.
+Once the API has executed these steps, you will have your PDF files processed using your desired tool and downloaded to anywhere you like.

-The iLovePDF API offers many options and custom functions for every tool but for now in this page we will focus only on how to perform a simple task with very few code lines.
-Once you are done with this guide we recommend you to take a look on the common attributes you can set on any task in the Common features guide.
+The iLovePDF API offers many options and custom functions for every tool, but for now we’ll just focus on how to perform a simple task with very few code lines.
+Once you have finished reading this guide, we recommend that you take a look at the common attributes you can set on any task in the Common functions guide.

-Please note that the first two lines were set in order to authenticate our project with the API servers so you only need to authenticate once per project not for every task you create!
+Please note that the first two lines were set in order to authenticate our project with the API servers.
+That way you only need to authenticate once per project instead of for every task you create!

 The next step is to assign all the files that you (or your users) want to upload by adding these files to the task like in this code example:

-This example adds the path to the task and the name of three files to upload and the addFile() function will upload them automatically.
-You will see in further guides that you can upload files from URL using dedicated functions for this.
+This example adds the path to the task and the name of three files to upload.
+You will see in further guides that you can upload files from URL using dedicated API functions.

 Now it’s time to execute your process:

-Finally assign to the task the action to download your files and you'll have compressed three PDF files in only 9 lines of code.
+Finally download task results, and you'll have compressed three PDF files only with a few lines of code!

-And this is how the full code looks like:
+This is what the full code looks like

-Due to security matters and to avoid requests to the API to overflow, you must know that there's a limitation to the maximum tasks that can be opened at a time of 10% of your monthly file limit subscription.
-A task is opened since you upload a file and until you process it (*see password protected files exception) and usually you shouldn't have many open tasks at same time as long as you process immediately all your uploaded files.
-Take into account this limitation for possible code and or design errors of your apps.
+For security reasons and to avoid an overflow of requests to the API, please note that there's a limitation to the maximum number of tasks that can be opened at a time: 10% of your monthly subscription’s file limit.
+A task is opened from the moment you upload a file until you process it (*see password- protected files exception).
+Remember this limitation if you have to create a large number of tasks.